ironBoni/android-ex3/README.md

 **Firebase**
 * To simulate it, open Postman (or react client from execrise 2 - the react is in the react repository folder).
-* Assuming that you loaded the DB Data as mentioned, and Noam appears in ron's contacts (Otherwise, add it to the contacts).
+* Assuming that you loaded the DB Data as mentioned, and "noam" appears in ron's contacts (Otherwise, add it to the contacts).

 * In the Postman, send Transfer: